Spring Garden Revival

 Massachusetts Pesticide Regulations & Professional Licensing Requirements for Chemical Applications

-All chemical weed control in Abington must comply with Massachusetts Department of Agricultural Resources (MDAR) regulations.
-Commercial applicators require Category 36 (Ornamental & Turf) licensing, passing a certification exam on weed biology and IPM, and completing continuing education every 3-5 years.
-Applicators must maintain at least 1M in general liability insurance (2M aggregate recommended), environmental impairment liability, and workers’ compensation.
-Federal EPA registration and restricted use pesticide (RUP) protocols apply, with detailed record-keeping and adverse incident reporting to MDAR.
-Professional standards also require documentation of IPM plans and environmental impact assessments.
+All chemical weed control in Abington must comply with MA Dept Agricultural Resources regulations.
+Commercial applicators require Category 36 (Ornamental & Turf) licensing, which involves passing a certification exam on weed biology and IPM, and maintaining continuing education for recertification every 3-5 years.
+Applicators must follow federal EPA registration and restricted use pesticide (RUP) protocols, develop IPM plans, and document environmental impact assessments, coordinating with EPA Region 1.
+Professional liability insurance of at least 1M (with 2M aggregate recommended), environmental impairment coverage, and workers’ compensation are mandatory.
+Detailed application logs, weather conditions, and adverse incident reports must be maintained for regulatory compliance.

 Abington Board of Health